On This Day…

 Queen’s Brian May uses Wheatstone technology

 In 1929 he invented the concertina, a bellows operated musical instrument, then in 1932 he invented the stereoscope, this is a device that enables two-dimensional drawings or photographs to appear to exist in three dimensions when viewed by both eyes.
 It is still used today.
-In September 2020 Brian May, lead guitarist of rock group Queen, and David Eicher launched Cosmic Cloud 3D a ‘visual masterpiece transporting readers into the sublime world of nebulae in stereoscopic (3-D) splendour for the first time’.
+In September 2020 Brian May, lead guitarist of rock group Queen together with David Eicher launched Cosmic Cloud 3D a ‘visual masterpiece transporting readers into the sublime world of nebulae in stereoscopic (3-D) splendour for the first time’.

 The Wheatstone Bridge